Respirator Cartridge Change Schedule

 - Humidity above 85 percent will reduce service life by 50 percent

-**Note: This should not be the sole method of determining service life.
-It can only be used as a guide.**
+Note: The Rule of Thumb method should not be the sole method of determining service life.
+It can only be used as a guide.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.